-a little Professional . . .
+A little professional information . . .

-I got my start as a Graphic Design and Architecture major at the Savannah College of Art & Design.
-After my freshman year, I took a detour, and obtained a B.A. in Radio/Sound from Columbia College in Chicago, IL.
-Interning at the Chicago Recording Company, I assisted with foley sound design and post-production for commercials.
+I got my start as a Graphic Design and Architecture major at the Savannah College of Art & Design in Savannah, GA.
+After my freshman year, I took a detour and obtained a B.A. in Radio/Sound from Columbia College in Chicago, IL.
+Interning at the renowned Chicago Recording Company, I assisted with foley sound design and post-production for commercials.
 I loved the industry, but my heart was still with design.
-I then returned for my B.A. in Graphic Design from Northern Kentucky University.
+I returned for my B.A. in Graphic Design from Northern Kentucky University.

 I started my career as a Junior Graphic Designer, at South-Western/Thomson Learning (now Cengage), in the textbook publishing industry.
 Textbook and collegiate media design was a great way to break into the field.
-I was very fortunate to have been surrounded by trained, dedicated, and talented designers, who were willing to impart their knowledge and expertise.
+I was very fortunate to have been surrounded by well-trained, dedicated, and talented designers who were willing to impart their knowledge and expertise.
 Being surrounded by these industry professionals was a huge benefit and wonderful learning experience.
 I use all of that knowledge in my professional life, every day.

-a Little Personal . . .
+A Little Personal information . . .